kudulab/ops-base/README.md

  * `SKIP_VAULT` - for those that don't use hashicorp vault
  * `SKIP_PYTHON_BASE` - will not try to install python with apt-get or alike
  * `SKIP_PYTHON_TOOLS` - will not install tools from `setup/requirements.txt`
+ * `INSTALL_AIT_CA` - installs AIT root CA, this is only needed to use some of our services.
+By default not installed.

 By default docker is not installed, because docker configuration is platform specific.
 To install it quickly set `INSTALL_DOCKER`.